 Here are some beginner-friendly tips for playing chords on the guitar.

 A chord happens when you play several individual notes together instead of plucking each one on its own.
 Some notes sound better with each other than others, and the combinations are named after the sounds that the notes produce together.

-Thinking in Shapes
+Thinking in shapes

 A big part of guitar playing is thinking in shapes and building muscle memory.
 All the chords that exist are thought of as shapes on the fretboard, which helps with memorizing them.
 Even scales and melodies form shapes on the fretboard.

-Transitions – how you move between chords – are super important, and it’s all about being smooth and direct.
+Transitions, or how you move between chords, are super important.
+It’s all about being smooth and direct.
 If you take your fingers off completely, you’ll waste a lot of time.

-Practice with your eyes closed, or in the dark, that way you’ll learn to rely more on how the chords feel and sound rather than how they look.
+Be sure to start slow.
+Give your hands time to build up the muscle memory for the shapes and transitions between them.
+Practice with your eyes closed, or in the dark.
+That way you’ll learn to rely more on how the chords feel and sound rather than how they look.